Overall At-Risk Score: 68

-Kava Kava cannot reproduce sexually due to the rarity of female flowers, and their inability to fruit with seeds.
-They depend entirely on humans taking stem cuttings or splitting their roots to reproduce.
+Kava Kava cannot reproduce sexually due to the rarity of female flowers and its inability to fruit with seeds.
+It depends entirely on humans taking stem cuttings or splitting their roots to reproduce.

 Kava Kava prefers low elevations and needs constant moisture to survive.
-They are often found in forests, needing partial sun to prevent scorching.
+It is often found in forests, needing partial sun to prevent scorching.

 Vulnerability of Habitat/Changes of Habitat Quality and Availability:

-Deforestation is a concern in the South Pacific Islands, as it is in many parts of the world, and there have been recent concerns as to the soil quality of the plots of land farmers are growing Kava Kava on.
+Deforestation is a concern in the South Pacific Islands, as it is in many parts of the world, and there have been recent concerns as to the soil quality of the plots of land where farmers are growing Kava Kava.
 Additionally, large storms are a common issue in the region and have been known to destroy entire fields of otherwise healthy Kava Kava plants.

 Ability to Withstand Disturbance and Overharvest:

-As Kava Kava is so dependent on humans for its reproduction, they are also very easily disturbed by people taking advantage of the fact that they know the locations of most Kava Kava shrubs to harvest them.
+As Kava Kava is so dependent on humans for its reproduction, the plants are also very easily disturbed by people taking advantage of the fact that they know the locations of most Kava Kava shrubs to harvest them.

 Status of Endangered/Threatened: